z4gon/cg-shaping-shaders-unity/README.md

 ## Step

 - Same structure as previous shader.
-- Uses `step()` to make the values be either 0 or 1, after passing the threshold, which is set to 0.
+- Uses [step](https://developer.download.nvidia.com/cg/step.html) to make the values be either 0 or 1, after passing the threshold, which is set to 0.
-- Use `smoothstep()` to make the values be either 0 before first edge, or 1 after last edge, and an interpolation between 0 and 1 between edges.

 ```c
 fixed4 frag (v2f i) : SV_Target